-Spinal cord injuries caused by motor vehicle collisions and other serious accidents can bring abrupt, drastic changes to one’s life.
+Spinal cord injuries caused by serious accidents can bring abrupt, drastic changes to one’s life.
 Those changes are, unfortunately, often permanent.
 While there is little that an attorney can do to assist with the painful physical recovery from a spinal cord injury, a lawyer can help you and your family with the financial hardships created by the injury.
 Aside from the medical bills for which you may be responsible, you may lose months’ or years’ worth of wages.
 Without representation, the insurance company may fail to offer you reasonable compensation for these losses and the more personal losses, such as the limitations on your enjoyment of life caused by the spinal cord injury.

 The term “spinal cord injury” is a broad one.
 The Mayo Clinic generally describes it as “damage to any part of the spinal cord or nerves at the end of the spinal canal.”
 It could even include a complete severing of the spinal cord.
 The exact level of the injury along your spine controls the symptoms that will result from the injury.
 As an extreme example, injury at the sacral, lumbar, or thoracic level may cause a loss of function in the legs known as paraplegia.
 If the injury occurs along the cervical portion of the spine it may cause quadriplegia/tetraplegia, a loss of use of all four extremities.
 No matter the level, most spinal cord injuries are life changing.
 Some of the common results of a spinal cord injury are: